A Singapore Government Agency Website

 As part of our commitment to consistently improve the survey experience for businesses, MAS and MOM are conducting a joint collection of manpower data under MOM’s Occupational Employment Dataset (OED).

-With this initiative, organisations need only complete one submission under MOM’s OED, instead of providing two separate responses to MAS (in the form of the annual Manpower Survey (MS)) and MOM.
+With this joint manpower data collection, organisations need only complete one submission under MOM’s OED, instead of providing two separate responses to MAS (in the form of the annual Manpower Survey (MS)) and MOM.

-This initiative involves the participation of all Financial Institutions and their relevant affiliate entities.
+This involves the participation of all Financial Institutions and their relevant affiliate entities.

-Why is my participation in this joint data collection initiative necessary?
+Why is my participation in this joint manpower data collection necessary?

 Your submission is important for the development of relevant manpower programmes and initiatives for the industry, and to address competency gaps.
 Please be assured that while data may be disclosed at the industry-aggregate level, the firm-specific data provided will be kept strictly confidential under the Statistics Act 1973.

-Does this joint data collection initiative mean that I will no longer be asked to submit the MAS’ annual Manpower Survey (MS) separately?
+Does this joint manpower data collection mean that I will no longer be asked to submit the MAS’ annual Manpower Survey (MS) separately?

-Yes, this initiative is a collaboration between MAS and MOM, aimed at alleviating Financial Institutions’ administrative load.
+Yes, the joint manpower data collection is a collaboration between MAS and MOM, aimed at alleviating Financial Institutions’ administrative load.
 By submitting your required data through the OED, the relevant data submitted on MOM-MRSD’s survey portal will be shared with MAS.
 There will be no need for a separate response to MAS’ MS.

-Does this joint data collection initiative mean that my submitted data will be shared with MAS?
+Does this joint manpower data collection mean that my submitted data will be shared with MAS?

 Yes, with your consent, the relevant data submitted on MOM-MRSD’s survey portal will be shared with MAS, and there will then be no need for you to submit a separate response to MAS’ Manpower Survey (MS).
 Please provide your consent here at go.gov.sg/masoedconsent, where the relevant fields to be shared are listed.